Ripwords/astroz/README.md

 <br />

-## Astroz 🌌 is installable via PWA on Desktop, iOS and Android!
+## Astroz 🌌 is installable as PWA on Desktop, iOS and Android!